tomiyee/Strahd-Notes/content/Session Notes/E22 - The Date with Viktor.md

 We are greeted by the Baron's butler(?).
 We come inside to tell the Baron the wine issues have been resolved!

-To speak with the Baron's son [[Viktor]], we convince him that [[Evelynn]], someone of high income and status, is trying to date his son.
+To speak with the Baron's son [[Viktor]], we convince him that [[Evelyne]], someone of high income and status, is trying to date his son.
 We are successful and we are brought to [[Viktor]]'s workshop in the attic.

 The entrance to his workshop has a Glyph of Warding on the door in the form of a skull.
 When we are let inside, we find [[Viktor]] and a mirror into the Ethereal Plane with [[Stella]] inside.